simospeciale-del/simo-s_portfolio/README.md

 - creation of the Dataset (Tables, structure star-schema, Relationships)

 Cleaning data in SQL BigQuery:

--check for any null values (esclude those nulls) -check for duplicated ID
+- check for any null values (esclude those nulls)
+- check for duplicated ID
--Use SQL to create a random date column (fictitious), and then link it to a proper date table (for time-intelligence analysis)
+- Use SQL to create a random date column (fictitious) and link it to a proper date table (for time-intelligence analysis)

 Create 2 tables:
 - Account Info